symbiotejs/docsite/md/Templates.md

 }
 ```

-## Data based rendering
+## Data based templates

-Efficient conditional and data based rendering is very case specific.
+Efficient conditional and data based template rendering is very case specific.
 In some cases the best solution is to use simple `innerHTML` approach.
 HTML parsing is very fast in modern browsers and frequently that's the most performant and convenient way:
 ```javascript
 class MyComponent extends BaseComponent {
   init$ = {